michmich242/michmich242/README.md

 ## 🚧 Current Projects

 ### **PrepAndCount App**
-I’m working alongside two peers to develop **PrepAndCount**, a React Native app to track fitness, macros, and meal planning.
+I’m working alongside two colleagues to develop **PrepAndCount**, a React Native app to track fitness, macros, and meal planning.
 Our goal is to create a user-friendly tool to help users stay on top of their health goals.

 ### Exploring Machine Learning
 I’m diving deeper into **machine learning** concepts, focusing on predictive algorithms and how they can be applied to solve real-world problems.
 It’s a journey I’m excited to grow in and apply across future projects.